Mountain Hardwear Ghost Whisperer/2

 The hood on the Ghost Whisperer is on the small side and doesn’t have a drawcord cinch.
 This is a place where Mountain Hardwear definitely opted to cut some weight, and a place we honestly wish they hadn’t.
 That said, the hood has some stretch and a pretty slim and snug cut, and I didn’t have any issues with wind creeping in (although we did have occasional issues with the prior-generation hood blowing off the back of our heads if the gust was just right).
 All told, the hood does its job of maximizing heat retention—just throw a hardshell jacket over it in breezy conditions.

 Using a propriety 10 x 10-denier shell and lining, the Mountain Hardwear Ghost Whisperer/2 is undoubtedly very thin, but the tight weave makes it decently durable for the weight.
 Throughout its testing, I’ve yet to notice a single feather poking through and I haven’t experienced any fraying or loose threads.
-That said, it’s important to keep in mind that the Ghost Whisperer/2 is more likely to tear when brushing up against rock or thorny branches than heavier jackets (including Mountain Hardwear's own Phantom and its 20D shell).
+That said, it’s important to keep in mind that the Ghost Whisperer/2 is more likely to tear when brushing up against rock or thorny branches than heavier jackets (such as the Eos mentioned above, which uses a 12x20D shell).
 We think it’s best to take a bit of extra care, including stuffing the jacket into its pocket before shoving it into a pack and carrying repair tape when heading out on multi-day trips.
 Whether or not the extra couple ounces saved are worth it is a decision you’ll have to make, but we were left with an appreciation of how durable such a thin fabric can be.

 The zippers were our primary concern with the jacket, and we came away with mixed reviews.
 Personally, I had zero issues—the zippers slid easily and never got caught or snagged, however, they are flimsy to a somewhat concerning degree.
 Our prior-generation jacket had a similar design and had problems with the main zip occasionally skipping a few teeth on its way up.
 Even when functioning normally, they weren’t particularly confidence-inspiring, but in achieving a sub 9-ounce jacket, durability was also going to be sacrificed to a degree.
 If you’re used to ultralight gear, this is just another piece to handle with some extra care.

 Fit-wise, we think the Ghost Whisperer/2 is best described as a bit boxy.
-It’s not tailored in an athletic way like the Arc’teryx Cerium SL or LT, but it’s also not as roomy as the REI Co-op Magma 850 Down Hoodie 2.0 we recently tested.
+It’s not tailored in an athletic way like the Arc’teryx Cerium SL or LT, but it’s also not as roomy as the REI Co-op 650 Down Jacket 2.0.
 In the end, I struggled with sizing.
 The shoulders, chest, and length of my men’s medium fit well, but the mid-section felt (and looked) particularly baggy.
-The small probably would have fit well in the torso, but the rest of the jacket would have likely have been too tight.
+The small probably would have fit well in the torso, but the rest of the jacket would likely have been too tight.
 Ultimately, the medium was a fine choice and because the Ghost Whisperer is so low-profile, I was easily able to throw a shell overtop (although I do wish the jacket were slightly more fitted for this).